GSA/digitalgov.gov/content/resources/an-introduction-to-structured-content.md

 * [Dublin Core Metadata Initiative](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/) - Specifications for Dublin Core metadata terms[](https://www.w3.org/2001/sw/wiki/Semantic_Web_terminology)
 * [Semantic Web](https://www.w3.org/2001/sw/wiki/Semantic_Web_terminology) - The goal of the Semantic Web is to make Internet data machine-readable

-### Disclaimer
+## Disclaimer

-References to the product and/or service names of the hardware and/or software products mentioned in this resource do not constitute an endorsement
+All references to specific brands, products, and/or companies are used only for illustrative purposes and do not imply endorsement by the U.S. federal government or any federal government agency.